tchoutri/pg-entity/docs/src/Tutorial.md

 * `primaryKey` will be the snake\_case version of the first field of the record.
 * `field` names will be the snake\_case version of the record fields.

-The advantages brought by this technique are that it reduces the surface for errors when implementing the `Entity` typeclass, and that the instance and the type are
+The advantages brought by this technique are that the error surface is reduced when implementing the `Entity` typeclass.

 ⚠ While all these deriving parameters are optional, I advise you to write down the table name (with the `TableName` option).
 In the PostgreSQL world, it is customary to pluralise the name of the table containing your data, and `pg-entity` does not automatically do this.

-<TODO> write the fact that if you declare the pk name, you don't do linear search in the fields list (O(n) -> O(1)).
+⚠ For performance reasons, you are advised to write the primary key in the options.
+If you do not, the generic deriving mechanism will have to do a linear search in the fields list (of complexity 𝛰(n) whereas the lookup will take 𝛰(1) if the primary key is given in your code.
+Do this especially if you have long tables.

 Do it if you have long tables.

 ### Writing the SQL migrations